The differential graded Verlinde Formula and the Deligne Conjecture: Introduction and summary

-this extension is given by the product $\otimes$ from Theorem~\ref{thmdgva2} and the product from Theorem~\ref{thmverlindecochain} dualized via the Calabi-Yau structure, respectively.
+On the bordisms $P\times\mathbb{S}^1$ from~\eqref{eqntoruspop0} and its reversed version, this extension is given by the product $\otimes$ from Theorem~\ref{thmdgva2} and the product from Theorem~\ref{thmverlindecochain} dualized via the Calabi-Yau structure, respectively.
 On the solid torus seen as bordism $\mathbb{T}^2\to \emptyset$, one obtains the modified trace precomposed with the $S$-transformation.
 An extension to the solid closed torus as bordism $\emptyset \to \mathbb{T}^2$ will generally not exist in the non-semisimple case (Remark~\ref{remfurtherextension}).
+Based on Corollary~\ref{corhighgenus}, we formulate in Corollary~\ref{cordimred} a higher genus Verlinde formula in terms of the trace field theory of $\cat{C}$.

 \subparagraph{Conventions.} Plenty of key notions have already been defined in the introduction, and more will follow in the main text.
 In this additional short list, we want to collect some more technical or notational conventions.